 We assume that the selection function of the survey and the sky mask can be factorized separately, in such a way that the selection function depends exclusively on the depth/redshift.
 In practice, this may not be the case for regions with high extinction, but we assume that most of these regions should be discarded by the sky mask of the survey.

 This procedure should provide a homogenized galaxy density field in the entire 3D grid, which can be inverted into a gravitational potential field.
 By conducting a set of simulations for each of the stages of our Poissonian data augmentation approach, it is possible to assess the dependence of the resulting gravitational potential field on each step.
-This potential reconstruction method is a very simplified version of more sophisticated approaches of inversion of observed galaxy surveys \citep[e.g.,][to cite two pioneering works]{Kitaura2010,Jasche2010}.
+This potential reconstruction method is a very simplified version of more sophisticated approaches of inversion of observed galaxy surveys \citep[e.g.,][]{Kitaura2010,Jasche2010}.

-Finally, the gravitational potential time derivative is obtained from the 3D gravitational potential after imposing that follows the linear theory predictions of the reference cosmological model.
-That is, we express the derivative of the gravitational potential field with respect to that radial comoving distance $\eta$ following this equation:
+Finally, the gravitational potential time derivative is obtained from the 3D gravitational potential after imposing that it follows linear theory predictions of the reference cosmological model.
+In other words, we express the derivative of the gravitational potential field with respect to the radial comoving distance $\eta$ according to

 In this equation, $H(z)$ denotes the Hubble parameter, $H_0$ its current value, and $D_{\delta}(z)$ the redshift dependent linear growth factor of the density perturbations.
 The final ISW map is obtained after integrating the $d\Phi_{\vec k}/d\eta$ 3D grid along the line of sight.